bendenko-v/SkyPro_Homework_12/README.md

 * The main page "/" shows search page and "Add post" button.
 * "/post" shows a page with a button to add an image and a text field for a comment.
 * If you try to get a page that doesn't exist, a 404 error will be applied.

-## Known issues

-* Error catch does not work when uploading a non-existent image file (commented in "loader/views.py", line "if not image:")